rkok/rk-whmcs-utils/README.md

 1. Copy `config.example.php` to `config.php` and edit as needed
 2. Run `composer install` to get dependencies
-3. Put everything in a subdirectory of the WHMCS instance, for instance https://mydomain.com/whmcs-root/utils/
+3. Put everything in a subdirectory of the WHMCS admin dir, for instance https://mydomain.com/whmcs-admin/utils/

 ## Development